githubteacher/octo-recipes/_posts/2014-08-18-nutella-baguette.md

 Spread a healthy amount of Nutella on to a baguette, and place as much peanut butter as you feel acceptable on to the other half of the baguette.

-Extra layer of nutella instead of banana, please
+Extra layer of nutella instead of banana